Edmonson County High School: History

 The school was established in 1959 following the consolidation of all the rural high schools throughout Edmonson County.
-The original location was at 191 West Center Street, which was home of the Edmonson County Middle School from 1981 until summer 2004, and is now the current location of the Edmonson County Fifth/Sixth Grade Center since 2004.
-The current Edmonson County High School was completed in 1981.
+The original location was located at 191 West Center Street, which was home of the Edmonson County Middle School from 1981 until summer 2004, and is now the current location of the Edmonson County Fifth/Sixth Grade Center since 2004.
+The current Edmonson County High School building was completed in 1981.

 In the early 2000s, the decision was made to expand the high school facility and to construct a new Middle School next to the high school.
 That project was completed in time for the start of the 2004–2005 academic year.

 Volunteers have digitized and created a repository of video related to Edmonson County High School on YouTube.
 The archive contains a variety of media, including graduation ceremonies, proms, and athletic events.

 Academics

 The school's academic team is one of the most competitive in the state, earning district, regional and state honors in Kentucky Governors' Cup competition.
 They won three straight state All A Classic titles from 1996 to 1998.
 In 1990, they were Beta Quizbowl national runners up.
 Edmonson County has sent 3 students in its history to Gatton Academy.

 Edmonson County High School, according to the U.S. News & World Report rankings, ranks #170 out of the 380 high schools in Kentucky, with a 7.6 rate in college readiness.
 On their national rankings list, ECHS ranks #11,862.